14-15 Sept 2024

 Argentina’s Iguaçu Falls

-The sound of the falls is thunderous, and the mist created by the cascading water can create rainbows on sunny days.
+The sound of the falls is thunderous, and the mist created by the cascading water creates rainbows on sunny days.
 Today is not one.
 But it is blessedly cool and the only dampness is from the ever-present mists.
 The sheer power of the water crashing down is both exhilarating and humbling.
 The falls are set within the lush rainforest of the Iguaçu National Park, which is rich in biodiversity.
 Exotic birds, butterflies, and other wildlife are numerous around the park.
 I am informed there are at least 20 resident jaguars and over 200 puma/mountain lions.

 Iguaçu’s Coatis, raccoons with long noses and pesky beggars

 There are several walkways that allow for a multitude of views.
 The photo ops are endless.
 Not all water looks alike.
 And no two waterfalls are alike.
-While I have seen beautiful vertical drops of water, Niagara Falls, Yosemite, Murchison Falls Uganda, these Iguaçu Falls are unique.
+While I have seen beautiful vertical drops of water (Niagara Falls, Yosemite, Murchison Falls Uganda), these Iguaçu Falls are unique.
 Many falls represent a series of drops as they tumble over rocks, create inviting but dangerous pools, then drop many feet into the mists below.

 Brasil’s Iguaçu Falls